jatoran/omdbRequester/readme.md

 ### INSTALLING

-Windows: Download "OMDB_Requester.exe" located in bin\debug.
+Windows: Download "OMDB_Requester.exe" located in main directory.
 No installation.

 Other: TBD